What are rates and how are they calculated?

-After considering the feedback from the 10-Year Plan consultation, the Council adopted:
+After considering the feedback from the Long-Term Plan consultation, the Council adopted:

 - A 8.9% average increase for existing ratepayers in 2021/22

-This is also the same as what has been put forward for the 2019/20 Annual Plan, which will be formally adopted on 20 June 2019.
-Although 3.8% is the average increase to existing ratepayers, the increase to individual properties may vary.
-This is a result of the transition of the general rate from land value to capital value rating.
-If your land value makes up a lower proportion of your total capital value, your increase may be greater than 3.8% (as you would pay less rates under land value, but more under capital value).
+Although 8.9% is the increase to total general rates revenue (for existing ratepayers), the rates increase for individual properties may vary.
+The 8.9% rates increase is the average of how much rates have increased across all existing ratepayers – some properties will have an increase lower than 8.9%, while others will have an increase that is more than 8.9%.
+This is a result of the transition of the general rate from land value to capital value rating (2020/21 is the final year of the transition).
+If your land value makes up a lower proportion of your total capital value, your increase may be greater than 8.9% (as you would pay less rates under land value, but more under capital value).

-- The three-year phased introduction of a Uniform Annual General Charge (UAGC)
+- Completing the three-year phased introduction of a Uniform Annual General Charge (UAGC)

-The Council has introduced a Uniform Annual General Charge which is set on each separately used or inhabited part (SUIP) of a rating unit.
+The Council introduced a Uniform Annual General Charge which is set on each separately used or inhabited part (SUIP) of a rating unit.